St Joseph's Roman Catholic Church, Hay-on-Wye: Tabernacle Calvinistic Methodist Chapel, Hay-on-Wye (1828 - about 1963)

 In 1828, the Tabernacle Calvinistic Methodist Chapel was built in Belmont Road.
 The word "tabernacle" emphasises the presence of God and the practice of Holy Communion.
-The building of the new chapel was overseen by its minister, Rev. Dr. Thomas Phillips (1803-70), who lived in Castle Street on a stipend of £30 per annum.
+The building of the new chapel was overseen by its minister, Rev. Dr. Thomas Phillips (1803–70), who lived in Castle Street on a stipend of £30 per annum.
 His previous ministry was to train clergy for the South Wales Home Missionary Society (in Neuadd-lwyd).
-Their mission included the anglicised areas in Wales, like Hay-on-Wye.
+Their missionary work targeted the anglicised areas in Wales, like Hay-on-Wye.
 It is not known if Tabernacle Chapel services were conducted in Welsh or English or both.
 Phillips facilitated the growth of the Tabernacle Chapel congregation, assisted by the absence of a Sunday evening service at nearby St. Mary's (then Anglican, but Church in Wales since 1920).
 Methodists often attended Anglican services as well as their own.
-Tabernacle chapel services were at 11am, 2pm and 6pm on Sunday and 7pm on Monday.
+Tabernacle Chapel services were at 11am, 2pm and 6pm on Sunday and 7pm on Monday.
 For many years "everyone in Wales went to Church or Chapel, three times on a Sunday and often during the week".
 A typical Sunday included "two full services and Sunday School sandwiched between them in the afternoon".
 In 1834, Samuel Lewis described the Tabernacle Chapel as a "handsome place of worship".

 Phillips "kept a school".
+Pigot's Directory of 1830 states he was headmaster of the school in Heol‑y‑dŵr.
 Lewis commends the Methodist Chapel teachers for freely teaching local children.
 In 1836, after a decade at the Tabernacle Chapel, Phillips left to become the "indefatigable and marvellously successful" Welsh secretary of the ecumenical British and Foreign Bible Society in Hereford.